 Skip to main content

 Develops statistical literacy.
-Examines objectives & pitfalls of statistical studies; study designs, data analysis, inference; graphical & numerical summaries of numerical &categorical data; correlation and regression; estimation, confidence intervals, & significance tests.
+Examines objectives and pitfalls of statistical studies; study designs, data analysis, inference; graphical and numerical summaries of numerical and categorical data; correlation and regression; estimation, confidence intervals, and significance tests.
 Emphasizes social science examples and cases.
-May only receive credit for one of STAT 220, STAT 221/CS&SS 221/SOC 221, or STAT 290.
+May only receive credit for one of STAT 220, STAT 221/CSSS 221/SOC 221, or STAT 290.
+Course overlaps with: STMATH 341.
 Offered: jointly with SOC 221/STAT 221; AWSp.

 Course Name